Barney Kessel: Artistry and equipment

 Jazz music educator Wolf Marshall said the style that Barney Kessel employed in his music was "the natural outgrowth of the electric guitar tone fostered by Charlie Christian and embraced by virtually every exponent of the post-Christian school".
 Kessel's signature "warm, clean timbre" was created with hollow-body arch-top electric guitars with the neck pickup activated, played through a tube combo amp.
 The guitar stylings of Barney Kessel were rooted in 1930s and 1940s jazz, and were influenced by the swing and bebop styles of that time.
 Kessel was also influenced by post-bop modal jazz, hard bop, and free jazz.
 Specifically, he named Charlie Parker, Pat Martino, Oscar Peterson, Lester Young and Django Reinhardt as influences on his playing style.
 Additionally, Kessel's music had a strong blues influence "in both chord- and single-note form".
 Kessel was known for his chord stylings and single-note solos.

-Throughout his career, Kessel primarily played a sunburst Gibson ES-350P that was built in either 1947 or 1948, which the guitarist modified extensively.
+Throughout his career, Kessel's primary guitar was a sunburst Gibson ES-350P that was built in either 1947 or 1948, which the guitarist modified extensively.
 He replaced the original pickup with a "Charlie Christian" bar pickup, replaced the original volume and tone knobs with those taken off of a record player, omitted the pickguard, and installed dot inlays to replace the original fingerboard.
 Throughout his career, Kessel used various models of combo amplifiers made by Fender, Gibson and Univox.
 He used a heavy-gauge rounded pick and used medium-gauge Darco-wound polished guitar strings.

 Personal life

-Kessel was married to Gail Genovia Farmer throughout the 1950s and 1960s.
-Together they had two sons, Dan and David Kessel.
-Later, he was married to Betty Jane (BJ) Baker for 16 years, divorcing in 1980.
-His third marriage to Joanne “Jo” Kessel lasted 10 years, and he was married to his fourth wife, Phyllis Kessel, for 12 years.
+Kessel was married four times.
+His first marriage was to Gail Genovia Farmer during the 1950s and 1960s, with whom he had two sons, Dan and David Kessel.
+He was later married to singer and vocal contractor Betty Jane (BJ) Baker for 16 years, a union that ended in divorce in 1980.
+Following a ten-year marriage to Joanne “Jo” Kessel, he married his fourth wife, Phyllis Kessel, who remained with him for the final 12 years of his life.

-Kessel's sons Dan Kessel and David Kessel became record producers and session musicians, working with Phil Spector, John Lennon, Cher, Leonard Cohen, The Ramones, Blondie, The Go-Gos and others.
+His sons, Dan and David Kessel, became accomplished record producers and session musicians in their own right, working with prominent figures such as Phil Spector, John Lennon, and Leonard Cohen.

+Legacy and influence

+Kessel is regarded as a pivotal figure in the evolution of jazz guitar, noted for his sophisticated chordal vocabulary and seamless integration of bebop language into the instrument's repertoire.
+His work with the "Poll Winners" trio and the Wrecking Crew solidified his reputation as one of the most versatile guitarists in American music history.